How to Change the Simulation Distance on a Minecraft Java Server

 What is the simulation distance?

-- Values that are too low can result in farms, redstone or mobs outside the player not working.
+- Values that are too low cause farms, redstone, mobs or players outside the player to be inactive.

 - Higher values mean more server load, especially with many players or large systems.